SeanoNET/S3ZipDotNet/README.md

 ## Filtering out files

-If you wanted to ignore pdf files when zipping, you can include a filterOutFiles parameter.
+For example, if you wanted to ignore pdf files when zipping, you can include a filterOutFiles parameter.

 ```csharp
 //key is the name of the file or object on s3.